-10. The federal government charged Watts and Mohammed criminally, and the disgraced officers pled guilty and served time in federal prison.
+10. The federal government charged Watts criminally, and the disgraced officer pled guilty and served time in federal prison.

 ANSWER: Defendant Mohammed objects to the term "disgraced" as argumentative.
 Without waiver, Defendant Mohammed admits that he was charged with a crime by the federal government, pled guilty and served time in federal prison.